anurajbh/Aly-is-in-Wonderland/README.md

-# Aly-is-in-Wonderland
+# What's-up-in-Wonderland?
-"What's up in Wonderland" is a VR project at Georgia Institute of Technology, for the Project Studio course.
+"What's up in Wonderland?" is a VR project at Georgia Institute of Technology, for the Project Studio course.
 The project is in the Unity Engine, for the Samsung Odyssey.

 Note- This project was moved to Unity Collab, where it was completed.